 In addition to designated sites and areas, Medway considers that attention should be paid to the protection and enhancement of wider green infrastructure networks and GI corridors linking habitats and biodiversity, which crosses administrative boundaries.
-For example, Medway's GBI-StrategyFramework, maps valleys to the south of the borough including Capstone, as key GI corridors and networks.
+For example, Medway's GBI Framework, maps valleys to the south of the borough including Capstone, as key GI corridors and networks.

-MBC notes Medway's comments and is committed to ensuring that biodiversity and habitats are, where appropriate, secured and managed as part of the new garden community.
+MBC notes Medway's comments and is committed to ensuring that biodiversity and habitats are, where appropriate, secured, managed or enhanced as part of the new garden community.
 Furthermore, MBC will refine its approach to biodiversity assets through its forthcoming DPD.
-However, MBC does not agree that that it is appropriate to commit to enhancing and protecting undesignated and unspecified sites.
+However, MBC does not agree that that the existence of undesignated sites should impede development, but commits to the replacement of any green infrastructure corridors.
 Notwithstanding its position on the matter, MBC is committed to engaging with Medway Council and will engage with Medway on further masterplanning of the Lidsing garden community, including through production of a Supplementary Planning Document.